 The Association of British Insurers (ABI) has worked closely with the Law Commission to come up with a plausible solution.
-Families and dependents have traditionally had to endure hardship until such time as the lengthy legal process for a claim was…well…processed.
+Families and dependents have traditionally had to endure hardship until such time as the lengthy legal process for a claim was, well, processed.

-What we find very strange is the fact that the industry has only NOW realized that a solution needed to be sought.
+What we find very strange is the fact that the industry has only NOW realised that a solution needed to be sought.
 Certainly financial hardship on the death of a breadwinner is definitely not a new thing; in particular for lower income families.

 Having to cope with bereavement is already a very difficult enough tragedy to deal with, without the additional stress of having to worry about where money for day-to-day and other expenses will come from.
 The new process should change all of this and alleviate some of the hardships endured by bereaved families in the past.